HarleyCoops/TrainingRun/README.md

       }
   )
   ```
-- **Tracking**: As the model trains, WandB logs are updated in real time, allowing you to monitor training dynamics and system performance.
+- **Tracking:** As the model trains, WandB logs are updated in real time, allowing you to monitor training dynamics and system performance.

 ### Planned Enhancements
-Beyond the current WandB setup, additional monitoring improvements include:
+Beyond the current WandB setup, future improvements include:
-- **Integrate TensorBoard**: Use `torch.utils.tensorboard.SummaryWriter` as an alternative or supplementary visualization tool.
+- **Integrate TensorBoard:** Use `torch.utils.tensorboard.SummaryWriter` for supplementary visualization.
-- **Explore Gradio Dashboards**: Investigate the use of Gradio for interactive live monitoring interfaces.
+- **Explore Gradio Dashboards:** Investigate Gradio for interactive live monitoring interfaces.
-- **Enhanced Callbacks**: Expand logging to capture additional metrics such as gradient norms, learning rate changes, and custom performance indicators.
+- **Enhanced Callbacks:** Expand logging to capture additional metrics such as gradient norms and learning rate changes.

 ---

 ## Companion Colab Notebook

 A companion Colab notebook will be created that:
-- **Loads the Fine-Tuned Model**: Provides code cells for loading the model and tokenizer.
+- **Loads the Fine-Tuned Model:** Provides cells for loading the model and tokenizer.
-- **Runs Inference Tests**: Allows users to input prompts and observe model responses interactively.
+- **Runs Inference Tests:** Allows interactive prompt input and model response observation.
-- **Displays Live Performance Metrics**: Embeds code to visualize training performance using libraries like Matplotlib, Plotly, or integrated dashboard tools from Hugging Face.
+- **Displays Live Performance Metrics:** Embeds visualizations using libraries such as Matplotlib, Plotly, or built-in dashboard tools.
-- **Contains Step-by-Step Instructions**: Guides users through replicating the training environment, setting up API keys, and running inference.
+- **Contains Step-by-Step Instructions:** Guides users through replicating the training environment and executing inference.

 ---